Coffee

 7 Coffee Brands to Avoid

-For this list, we’re using factors such as how the coffee is picked, sustainability practices, the quality of the coffee used, the use of pesticides and other harmful chemicals, and the ethical practices of the company that’s producing it.
+For this list, we’re using factors such as how the coffee is picked, sustainability practices, the quality of the coffee used, the use of pesticides and other harmful chemicals, and the ethical practices of the company producing it.

-Coffee Brands to Avoid
+Coffee brands to avoid

 folgers brand